-Severity of impact if risk were to materialise: 5/5 Overall importance (likelihood x severity): 10
+Severity of impact if risk were to materialise: 5/5 Overall importance (likelihood x severity): 5

-Art Academy London has a 24-year track record as a self-funded, not-for-profit institution.
+Art Academy London has a 22-year track record as a self-funded, not-for-profit institution.
 The Academy operates both as an alternative, small independent HE provider and a provider of public, fine art courses (that can be classified as leisure-based activity).
-The flexibility of our model means that we are able to off-set losses resulting from lower than expected recruitment to undergraduate and 'academic' programmes through increases in other areas of our business.
-Our new Bankside building will bring opportunities to build new income streams, providing increased financial stability.
+The flexibility of our model means that we are able to off-set losses resulting from lower than expected recruitment to undergraduate and 'academic' programmes through increases within our public offering.